publicdocs/uscode/assets/md/titles/usc37/us/usc/t37/ch7/m__us_usc_t37_s402a.md

     (b)  __Members Entitled to Allowance__  __.—__

-        (1) Subject to subsection (d), a member of the armed forces with dependents is entitled to receive the supplemental subsistence allowance if the Secretary concerned determines that the member’s income, together with the income of the rest of the member’s household (if any), is within the highest income standard of eligibility, as then in effect under section 5(c) of the Food and Nutrition Act of 2008 ([7 U.S.C.
+        (1) Subject to subsection (d) and paragraph (4), a member of the armed forces with dependents is entitled to receive the supplemental subsistence allowance if the Secretary concerned determines that the member’s income, together with the income of the rest of the member’s household (if any), is within the highest income standard of eligibility, as then in effect under section 5(c) of the Food and Nutrition Act of 2008 ([7 U.S.C.
 2014(c)][/us/usc/t7/s2014/c]) and without regard to paragraph (1) of such section, for participation in the supplemental nutrition assistance program.

         (2) In determining whether a member meets the eligibility criteria under paragraph (1), the Secretary concerned shall take into consideration the amount of the basic allowance for housing that the member receives under [section 403 of this title][/us/usc/t37/s403] or would otherwise receive under such section, in the case of a member who is not entitled to that allowance as a result of assignment to quarters of the United States or a housing facility under the jurisdiction of a uniformed service.